BhanviDhar/HTML-Basics/README.md

 # Repo
 First Github repository
-This is about my learning Web Development from scratch . starting with HTML and CSS for now
+This is about my learning Web Development from scratch .
+Starting with HTML and CSS for now.